Opinion | I lost my father to covid-19 — along with my faith in India’s government to protect our people

 The official death count is 222,000, but my reporting from funeral grounds informs me the number is at least four times higher.
 In Delhi, the undertaker at just one site told me he cremated 30 bodies at the peak of the first wave in 2020; now he has been burning more than a 100 bodies every night.

 My father was due for his second vaccine the week he got covid.
 My grief is compounded by horror because my government sent vaccines abroad before providing supplies for our own people.
-It spectacularly underestimated the second wave that it did not even ask for sufficient doses to be produced by Indian manufacturers.
+It so spectacularly underestimated the second wave that it did not even ask for sufficient doses to be produced by Indian manufacturers.
 For months, the government refused to give expedited approvals to foreign-made vaccines.
 The states worst hit by the covid second wave were denied permission to start door-to-door inoculations.
 Now, the vaccine shortage is expected to last through July.
 The prime minister’s photograph is on the vaccine certificate that those lucky enough to receive a jab get.
 Is he ready to take moral responsibility for the vaccine catastrophe?

 My father’s last words to me were, “I am choking; give me treatment.”
 I am grateful to the heroic, overstretched team of health workers who attended to him at one of India’s finest hospitals.